Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `value` - The specified value to set in.

 ### getDataFromSave(name:String, field:String)
-Gets the current save data variable current value.
+Gets the current save data variable value.

 - `name` - The save data name to be used.
 - `field` - The save data variable name to get.